A Journey Through Non-Toxic Lipstick,

 KW Red by Kjaer Weis

 Kjaer Weis was started by celebrity makeup artist Kirsten Kjaer Weis.
-While the price point is on the high end, you will get a high-performing lipstick with a rich, velvet finish.
+While the price point is on the higher end, you will get a high-performing lipstick with a rich, velvet finish.
 Not only does Kjaer Weis ensures that all ingredients are Certified Natural or Certified Organic but that their packaging is also luxurious and elevated.
 On me, the color felt more berry than a true red but I did love the organic meets sophisticated combo.

 Wild With Desire, Rebound by RMS